Soil animals: Soil mesofauna

 Soil mesofauna are invertebrates between 0.2 mm and 2 mm in size, which live in the soil or in a leaf litter layer on the soil surface.
 Members of this group include microarthropods (mites, springtails (collembola), proturans, diplurans, pseudoscorpions, symphyla, pauropods), and enchytraeids (potworms).
-By their intense consumption of plant remains (detritophagy) and microorganisms (microbivory) they play an important part in the carbon cycle and by their sentitivity to environmental hazards they are likely to be adversely affected by climate and land use change, and agricultural intensification.
+By their intense consumption of plant remains (detritophagy) and microorganisms (microbivory) they play an important part in the carbon cycle and by their sensitivity to environmental hazards they are likely to be adversely affected by climate and land use change, and agricultural intensification.

 Soil mesofauna feed on a wide range of materials including other soil animals, microorganisms (bacteria, archaea, fungi, algae), live or decaying plant material, lichens, spores, and pollen.
 Soil microarthropods play a negligible role in soil bioturbation and soil pore formation, but enchytraeids dig the soil and create galleries in which they deposit their faeces, giving them the rank of ecosystem engineers in soils (or in times) with poor earthworm activity.
 In addition to abovementioned food resources common to mesofauna, oribatid mites and springtails feed on decaying root material, a now fully recognized prominent food source for soil mesofauna.
 The fecal material of soil macrofauna (e. g. earthworm casts) is eaten and broken down by mesofauna.
-Earthworm casts are pulverized by enchytraeids eating on them, exemplifying the dynamic nature of soil aggregates and suggesting some kind of competition between two co-occurring ecosystem engineers of quite different size.
+Earthworm casts are pulverized by enchytraeids eating on them, exemplifying the dynamic nature of soil aggregates and suggesting some kind of competition between two co-occurring ecosystem engineers of quite different size..
 Contrary to microfauna the bigger size of mesofauna does not allow them to graze bacteria, which they consume together with organic and/or mineral matter while feeding on decaying plant material or animal faeces.
 Fungal hyphae and spores are actively consumed by microarthropods and enchytraeids, giving them a prominent place in the regulation of fungal communities, including mycorrhizal fungi.
 Fungal-feeding mesofauna play both a positive (through dissemination of spores and hyphal fragments) and a negative role (through severing connections) in mycorrhization and more generally in the development of soil fungal colonies and their ecosystem services (e.g. decomposition).
 Predatory species (e. g. mesostimatid mites, pseudoscorpions) eat mainly on springtails, which are also submitted to an active predation from macrofauna (e. g. centipedes, ground beetles, spiders), making springtails, with their high reproductive rate and large populations, a pivotal component of soil food webs, mediating indirect effects of predation on soil ecosystem services.
 However it has been shown that mesofauna customarily classified as saprophagous or microbivorous ingest also occasionally some animal prey (e. g. nematodes, protozoa, rotifers, tardigrades, small enchytraeids).